Health Library

 Eating vitamin E in foods is not risky or harmful.
 However, high doses of vitamin E supplements (alpha-tocopherol supplements) might increase the risk of bleeding in the brain (hemorrhagic stroke).

 High levels of vitamin E may also increase the risk for birth defects.
-However, it needs more research.
+However, this needs more research.

 Low intake may lead to hemolytic anemia in premature babies.